 Skip to content

-Information about some of these determinants is available (see ‘Indicators of Indigenous social disadvantage’), but attention tends to be focused on the so-called 'health risk and protective factors', including those summarised in the following sections.
+In addition to indicators of Indigenous social disadvantage, attention also needs to be focused on the 'health risk and protective factors', including those summarised in the following sections.
 These risk and protective factors are more proximal to adverse health outcomes, but the interpretation of the following information needs to recognise the potential roles of the underlying determinants of health.

-The nutritional status of Indigenous people is influenced by socio-economic disadvantage, and geographical, environmental, and social factors .
+The nutritional status of Aboriginal and Torres Strait Islander people is influenced by many factors such as socio-economic disadvantage, and geographical, environmental, and social factors .
 Poor nutrition is an important factor contributing to overweight and obesity, malnutrition, CVD, type 2 diabetes, and tooth decay .
 The National Health and Medical Research Council (NHMRC) guidelines recommend that adults eat fruit and plenty of vegetables every day, selected from a wide variety of types and colours .
-The guidelines also recommend including reduced-fat varieties of milk, yoghurts and cheeses, and to limit the intake of foods and drinks containing added salt.
+The guidelines also recommend including reduced fat varieties of milk, yoghurts and cheeses, and to limit the intake of foods and drinks containing added salt.

-The Footprints in time: longitudinal study of Indigenous children reported that levels of relative isolation affected the diet of children aged 2-7 years in 2010 .
+The Footprints in time: longitudinal study of Indigenous children reported that levels of isolation affected the diet of children aged 2-7 years in 2010 .
 Cereals, protein, and fruit and vegetables were the types of food eaten by most children across all locations and 7.1% ate bush tucker.
 Children in areas of high isolation were more likely to have eaten protein and bush tucker, and less likely to have eaten snacks and dairy food.
 In 2011, further information was collected on bush tucker, finding that children living in more isolated areas were more likely to eat bush tucker than children living elsewhere, and that the types of foods eaten reflected the availability of foods in the region .

 Physical activity is important for maintaining good health .
 Australia’s physical activity and sedentary behaviour guidelines recommend moderate physical activity on most, preferably all, days of the week to improve health and reduce the risk of chronic disease and other conditions .
-At least 60 minutes of activity is recommended for children, and at least 30 minutes for adults; these amounts can be in blocks of activity or accumulated throughout the day in short bursts.
-Low levels of physical activity have been shown to be a risk factor for a variety of health conditions including CVD, type 2 diabetes, certain cancers, depression and other social and emotional wellbeing conditions, overweight and obesity, and a weakened musculoskeletal system.
+Low levels of activity, including sedentary behaviour, are a risk factor for a variety of health conditions including CVD, type 2 diabetes, certain cancers, depression and other social and emotional wellbeing conditions, overweight and obesity, a weakened musculoskeletal system and osteoporosis .

-According to the 2012-2013 AATSIHS, 46% of Indigenous people aged 18 years and over living in non-remote areas had met the target of 30 minutes of moderate intensity physical activity on most days (or a total of 150 minutes per week); after age-adjustment, this level was 0.9 times that of their non-Indigenous counterparts .
-Two-fifths (40%) of Indigenous adults had exercised for at least 150 minutes over five sessions in the previous week; after age-adjustment, this level was 0.9 times that of their non-Indigenous counterparts.
-Over one-quarter (28%) of Indigenous adults had exercised at a moderate level and 10% at a high level; after age-adjustment these levels of physical activity were 0.9 and 0.6 times those of their non-Indigenous counterparts.
+According to the 2012-2013 AATSIHS, 46% of Aboriginal and Torres Strait Islander people aged 18 years and over living in non-remote areas had met the target of 30 minutes of moderate intensity physical activity on most days (or a total of 150 minutes per week); this level was 0.9 times higher than for their non-Indigenous counterparts .
+Two-fifths (40%) of Indigenous adults had exercised for at least 150 minutes over five sessions in the previous week; this level was 0.9 times that of their non-Indigenous counterparts.
+Over one-quarter (28%) of Indigenous adults had exercised at a moderate level and 10% at a high level; these levels of physical activity were 0.9 and 0.6 times those of their non-Indigenous counterparts.
 Indigenous adults spent around one third the time on physical activity (39 minutes per day including 21 minutes on walking for transport) compared with children aged 5-17 years .
 Those who participated in the pedometer study recorded an average of 6,963 steps per day; 17% met the recommended threshold of 10,000 steps or more.

-Abdominal obesity, also known as central obesity, is also an indicator of increased risk for the development of some chronic diseases, such as heart disease, hypertensive disease and type 2 diabetes .
-Abdominal obesity can be measured by waist circumference alone (greater than 94cm for men and greater than 80cm for women), or waist-hip ratio (WHR) (greater than or equal to 0.90 for men and greater than or equal to 0.85 for women).
+Abdominal obesity, also known as central obesity, is also a risk factor for the development of the metabolic syndrome .
+Abdominal obesity can be measured by waist circumference alone (a greater than 94cm for men and greater than 80cm for women), or waist-hip ratio (WHR) (greater than or equal to 0.90 for men and greater than or equal to 0.85 for women).

 The 2013 NHMRC Australian dietary guidelines recommend that, to achieve and maintain a healthy weight, adults need to be physically active and choose amounts of nutritious foods and drinks to meet their energy needs .

-Based on BMI information collected as a part of the 2012-2013 AATSIHS, 66% of Indigenous people aged 15 years or older were classified as overweight (29%) or obese (37%) .
+Based on BMI information collected as a part of the 2012-2013 AATSIHS, 66% of Aboriginal and Torres Strait Islander people aged 15 years or older were classified as overweight (29%) or obese (37%) .
 A further 30% were normal weight and 4% were underweight.
-Combined overweight/obesity levels were significantly higher for people living in non-remote areas (67%) than for those living in remote areas (61%).
-A higher proportion of Indigenous females were overweight or obese (65% and 67% respectively), however, a larger proportion of males than females were overweight (31% and 26% respectively) while a greater proportion of females than males were obese (40% and 34% respectively).
-After age-adjustment, the combined overweight/obesity levels were slightly higher for Indigenous people aged 15 years or older than those for their non-Indigenous counterparts (prevalence ratio 1.1), but Indigenous people were 1.5 times as likely as non-Indigenous people to be obese (rate ratio 1.4 for males and 1.7 for females).
+Combined overweight/obesity levels were significantly higher for people living in non-remote areas (67%) than for those living in remote areas (62%).
+Similar proportions of Indigenous males and females were overweight or obese (65% and 67% respectively), however, a larger proportion of males than females were overweight (31% and 26% respectively) while a greater proportion of females than males were obese (40% and 34% respectively).
+After age-adjustment, the combined overweight/obesity levels were slightly higher for Indigenous people aged 15 years or older than for their non-Indigenous counterparts (ratio 1.2) and Indigenous people were 1.6 times as likely as non-Indigenous people to be obese (ratio 1.4 for males and 1.7 for females).

 Measurements of waist circumference and WHR were taken in the 2012-2013 AATSIHS (not done in the previous health survey) to help determine levels of risk for developing certain chronic diseases .
-A higher proportion of Indigenous females (81%) than Indigenous males (60%) aged 18 years or older were found to be at increased risk based on waist circumference.
-Based on WHR, the other measure of abdominal obesity, 80% of males and 73% of females aged 18 years or older were at increased risk of developing chronic diseases.
+A higher proportion of Indigenous females (81%) than Indigenous males (62%) aged 18 years or older were found to be at increased risk based on waist circumference.
+Based on WHR, the other measure of abdominal obesity, 81% of males and 73% of females aged 18 years or older were at increased risk of developing chronic diseases.
 The proportions of Indigenous men and women who were at increased risk of developing chronic diseases based on both measures of waist circumference and WHR increased with age.

 Detailed information from the 2012-2013 AATSIHS is not yet available, but the 2004-2005 NATSIHS found that Indigenous people aged 18 years or more being overweight or obese was associated with :